Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 A common issue for some people is they can’t get 5.1 surround sound from their TV’s optical output to their sound system or soundbar.

-This can be a problem because the optical audio outputs of some TVs don’t passthrough a surround sound signal from external devices.
+This can be a problem because the optical audio outputs of some TVs don’t pass through a surround sound signal from external devices.

-The DVD player connects to the TV via HDMI, and the TV’s audio is sent from the optical output to the soundbar.
+For example, you might have a TV, a DVD player and a soundbar.
+The DVD player connects to the TV via HDMI, and you send the TV’s audio from the optical output to the soundbar.

+So far, so good.
 But when you hear the DVD’s movie audio on your soundbar system, you only get stereo audio – not 5.1 surround.

 The likely reason is that your TV doesn’t support passing through the 5.1 audio from the DVD player to its optical output – and it will only downmix the sound to stereo.